mohamedahmed770/Auto-VMAF-Encoder/README.md

 ## 🎯 Key Features

+* **⚡ Performance**
+    * **Multi-Threading:** Process multiple files in parallel with configurable worker limits to maximize hardware utilization.
+    * **Parallelized VMAF Search:** Accelerates the quality-finding process by running multiple VMAF comparison tests concurrently within each file's analysis.

 * **🧠 Smart Encoding**
     * **Intelligent Sampling:** Analyzes video samples using multiple methods (PySceneDetect, keyframes, intervals) to assess media complexity.
+    * **Resilient Sampling Strategy:** Employs a fallback system that automatically moves from scene-detection to keyframe analysis and finally to simple intervals to guarantee a reliable analysis for any type of video.
     * **VMAF-Targeted Quality:** Uses a binary search algorithm to find the optimal CQ/CRF value that achieves your target VMAF score with precision.